Rand McNally

-Rand McNally is an American technology and publishing company that provides mapping, software and hardware for consumer electronics, commercial transportation and education markets.
-The company is headquartered in Chicago, with a distribution center in Richmond, Kentucky.
+Rand McNally is an American technology and publishing company that provides mapping software and hardware for consumer electronics, commercial transportation, and education markets.
+The company is headquartered in Rosemont, Illinois, with a distribution center in Richmond, Kentucky.

 History

 Early history

 In 1856, William H. Rand opened a printing shop in Chicago and two years later hired a newly arrived Irish immigrant, Andrew McNally, to work in his shop.
 The shop did big business with the forerunner of the Chicago Tribune, and in 1859 Rand and McNally were hired to run the Tribune's entire printing operation.
 In 1868, the two men, along with Rand's nephew George Amos Poole, established Rand McNally & Co. and bought the Tribune's printing business.
 The company initially focused on printing tickets and timetables for Chicago's booming railroad industry, and the following year supplemented that business by publishing complete railroad guides.
-In 1870, the company expanded into printing business directories and an illustrated newspaper, the People's Weekly.
+In 1870, the company expanded into printing business directories and an illustrated newspaper.
 According to company lore, during the Great Chicago Fire in 1871, Rand McNally quickly had two of the company's printing machines buried in a sandy beach of Lake Michigan, and the company was up and running again only a few days later.

 The first Rand McNally map, created using a new cost-saving wax engraving method, appeared in the December 1872 edition of its Railroad Guide.
 Rand McNally became an incorporated business in 1873; with Rand as its president, McNally as vice president, and George Poole as treasurer.
 The Business Atlas, containing maps and data pertinent to business planning, was first published in 1876.
 The atlas is still updated today, now titled the Commercial Atlas & Marketing Guide.
 The Trade Book department was established in 1877, publishing such titles as The Locust Plague in the United States.
 Rand McNally began publishing educational maps in 1880 with its first line of maps, globes, and geography textbooks, soon followed by a world atlas.
 The company began publishing general literature in 1884 with its first title, The Secret of Success, and the Textbook department was established in 1894 with The Rand McNally Primary School Geography.
 Also in 1894, the company opened an office in New York City headed by Caleb S. Hammond, who later started his own map company, C. S. Hammond & Co.